Ashington, Dorset: Somerset and Dorset Joint Railway

-Throughout the 1960s, the chair of the British Railways Board Richard Beeching, began a series of major route closures as part of the restructuring of the nationalised railways.
-These were referred to colloquially as the Beeching Axe.
+In the 1960s, British Railways began a series of major route closures as part of the restructuring of the nationalised railways, referred to colloquially as the Beeching cuts.
 After a gradual closure of local lines, in 1970 the Blandford to Broadstone line, which ran through Ashington, was closed.

 Now the disused railway line, maintained by BCP council, serves as a public nature reserve, 'Ashington Cutting,' forming a habitat of mixed deciduous woodland.